lilyhuang-github/Personalised-computer-vision-model/README.md

 - It recognises Pomegranate, my sister's cat, whom should be categorically distinct from neighbor's cat
 - It recognises Naruto, Sasuke, and Co, my fishes, they are not food, they are more than just fish, and the image recognition agrees with me.

+TLDR:
 This project intersects my interests, my programming knowledge, and personal life.
+Also I realised Pomegranate and Co are technically not wildlife.

+Pomegranate ↓
 ![Picture of my sister's cat pomegranate](./PetImages/Pomegranate(properNoun)/20230521_191927.jpg)